 If you have at least 20% equity in your home but aren’t eligible to have MIP removed, your best option may be to refinance into a conventional loan – as long as that makes sense for your current financial situation.
 When you refinance into a conventional loan and keep at least 20% equity in your home, you won’t be required to pay for mortgage insurance.

 The Bottom Line: MIPs Are A Fact Of Life For FHA Loans

 Though MIP can increase your monthly mortgage payments, it can also help make homeownership more accessible to those who can’t afford some of the high upfront costs that come with it.

 If you’re considering an FHA loan, it’s important to weigh all the costs that’ll come with that loan.
-You may decide that MIP is worth being able to keep your down payment affordable, or you may prefer to wait and save your money so you can afford an insurance-free loan.
+You may decide that MIP is worth being able to keep your down payment affordable, or you may prefer to wait and save your money so you can afford a mortgage insurance-free loan.
 It all depends on what makes the most sense for you.